lazytesting/cucumber-boilerplate/README.md

 Cucumber Boilerplate [![Build Status](https://travis-ci.org/lazytesting/cucumber-boilerplate.svg?branch=master)](https://travis-ci.org/lazytesting/cucumber-boilerplate)
 ====================

+Warning:
+I'm using this project as quick start in my workshops.
+It allows you to get comfortable with gherkin and webdriver.
+When you're looking for something you can use in production this boilerplate might not be the best choise.

 Boilerplate project to run WebdriverIO tests with Cucumber.
 It is based on a framework called [yadda](https://github.com/acuminous/yadda) and brings **true** [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) to JavaScript and WebdriverIO.
 Instead of writing complicated test code that only devs can understand,